 – No data leaves your cloud account

 DuploCloud’s AI agents operate under strict governance.
 We make sure that autonomy never compromises control.
-Access is tightly managed through Role-Based Access Control (RBAC) inherited directly from DuploCloud user.
+Access is tightly managed through Role-Based Access Control (RBAC) inherited directly from your primary DuploCloud user account.

 This eliminates the need for standalone service accounts that could introduce risk.
-For high-impact operations, Just-In-Time (JIT) access is enforced.
+For high-impact operations, JIT access is enforced.

 Privileges are granted only when required, for the exact duration needed, and automatically revoked upon completion.